cert-manager/website/content/public-training/kip-day2.md

 ---
-title: "Kubernetes In Practice: Day 2"
+title: "Kubernetes In Practice - Day 2"
 weight: 2
-link: /documents/Kubernetes_In_Practice_Day2.pdf
+link: /documents/training-kip-day2.pdf
 type: course
 ---

-Participants should have completed our Kubernetes in Practice Day 1 course or have equivalent experience.
-Those familiar with basic Kubernetes concepts can start here.
+This course is designed for those who have completed our Kubernetes in Practice - Day 1 training or previously provisioned a small cluster and deployed different applications to it.
+You must be familiar with the command line, Linux and container technology.